Protect Yourself Against Apartment Fires

 Top Causes of Apartment Fires

-Although apartment fires can be caused by several things, the top causes include cooking/kitchen fires, heating equipment (i.e. space heaters, kerosene heaters), smoking materials (major cause of fatal fires), and arson, which even includes children playing with matches and fire.
+Although apartment fires can be caused by several things, the top causes include cooking/kitchen fires, heating equipment (i.e. space heaters, kerosene heaters), smoking materials (a major cause of fatal fires), and arson, which even includes children playing with matches and fire.

 Steps to Prevent Apartment Fires